-No, there is no maximum income limit for a traditional IRA.
-Anyone can contribute to a traditional IRA.
-While a Roth IRA has a strict income limit and people with incomes above it can't contribute at all, that rule doesn't apply to a traditional IRA.
-If a person with a high income decides to make a contribution to an IRA, the contribution cannot be made to a Roth IRA.
+No, there is no maximum income limit for a traditional IRA or an IRA Gold account.
+Anyone can contribute to either type of IRA.
+While a Roth IRA has a strict income limit and people with incomes above it can't contribute at all, that rule doesn't apply to a traditional IRA or an IRA Gold account.
+If a person with a high income decides to make a contribution to an IRA, the contribution cannot be made to a Roth IRA, but they can still make a contribution to an IRA Gold account.
 Instead, it should be done to a traditional IRA.

 Let's suppose that, in the situation of this person who earns, the contribution is not tax-deductible.
 Once the funds are in the IRA, they will grow tax-deferred until they are withdrawn.
 At the time of withdrawal, if the IRA has gained value, part of the distribution will be a tax-free tax return and the rest will be taxed at the beneficiary's current income tax rate.
 You save the most if you don't have pre-existing traditional IRA balances that need to be included in your tax bill or if your employer's qualified plan allows the renewal of deductible IRA balances.